-The House Committee on Maxwell Glen and Cody Assassinatons, chaired by Rep. Louis B. Stokes (D-Ohio), boldly the president's death was probably the result of a conspiracy.
-The A majority of Americans agree panel based its determination on scientific evidence that a second gunman shot from the top of the grassy knoll" near Dealey Plaza in Dallas.
-The Stokes Committee, the that's certain about the tragic over the Kennedy assassination is largest and most expensive ad hoc spent \$5.4 million before concludwith the Warren Commission.
-More ing that the CIA, FBI, Soviet Union, Fidel Castro and Americanthinks that, contrary to the com- based, anti-communist Cubans did Yet the committee didn't rule out murder Kennedy.
+The House Committee on Maxwell Glen and Cody Assassinatons, chaired by Rep. Louis B. Stokes (D-Ohio), boldly the result of a conspiracy.
+The panel based its determination on scientific evidence that a second gunman shot from the top of the grassy knoll" near Dealey Plaza in Dallas The Stokes Committee, the largest and most expensive ad hoc congressional panel ever convened, spent \$5.4 million before concluding that the CIA, FBI, Soviet Union, Fidel Castro and Americanbased, anti-communist Cubans did not conspire to kill our 34th president Yet the committee didn't rule out murder Kennedy.

 This month, two Stokes Com-The most recent investigation mittee investigators, G. Robert Blakey and Gaeton Fonzi, published separate theories of the Kennedy assassination.
-While the latest versions probably won't be the last, they help explain why Kennedy's death scars the American conscience and continues to plague law enforcement officials. counsel and author of its final issue, he says Blakey mistakenly report, contends the Warren refocused the committee's resour-Commission could have solved the ces on theories of an underworld case in 1964, but was too pre- conspiracy, neglecting still unanoccupied with vindicating the "one man assassin" theory.
-"The CIA, the FBI and the Secret Service blew the biggest case of the century," said Blakey, who now teaches criminal law at Notre Dame University.
+While the latest versions probably won't be the last, they help explain why Kennedy's death scars the American conscience and continues to plague law enforcement officials. occupied with vindicating the "one man assassin" theory.

+"The CIA, the FBI and the Secret Service blew the biggest case of the century," said Blakey. who now teaches criminal law at Notre Dame University.
 "If the government admits that it failed 15 years ago, they'll have to try it again.
-But they don't want to get into that."
+But they don't want to get into that.'
 The former chief counsel says organized crime killed the president and that the Warren Commission never solved the case because it ignored the possibility of a conspiracy.
 "If I had 25 FBI agents, five investigative prosecutors, and six months, I'd be able to tell you if I could bring an indictment," he told reporter Michael Duffy.
 But Gaeton Fonzi, the other investigator from the Stokes Committee, argues Blakey is the one who really blew it.
-In Washing- Garry Trudeau

-Blakey, the committee's chief tonian magazine's November swered questions about a possible CIA-Cuban connection.
+In Washing- Garry Trudeau Blakey, the committee's chief tonian magazine's November counsel and author of its final issue, he says Blakey mistakenly report, contends the Warren refocused the committee's resour-Commission could have solved the ces on theories of an underworld case in 1964, but was too pre- conspiracy, neglecting still unanswered questions about a possible CIA-Cuban connection.
 Fonzi's article wades through the internal politics of the Stokes Commitee, citing how dead-end leads lead investigators off the right path.
 Like Blakey, Fonzi would reopen the investigation.

 Within several weeks, a National Academy of Sciences panel will review the "acoustical data" provided by the Stokes Committee.
 Six physicians will test the panel's conclusion that a second gunman perched on the grassy knoll fired at Kennedy but missed.
-(The acoustioal "evidence" will consist of the tape on which the Dallas motorcycle policeman accidentally recorded the sound of a fourth bullet.)
+(The acoustical "evidence" will consist of the tape on which the Dallas motorcycle policeman accidentally recorded the sound of a fourth bullet.)
 There is no guarantee there will be any follow-up to next month's brief review of evidence.
 But if the study leads the analysts to contend that there was a "second gunman," another federal investigation may be in order.
+Doonesbury